...

 Cost of the UAE Residence visa

-• The 2 years residence visa in Dubai costs you approximately AED 3,500 without insurance.
-However, with insurance, it’ll cost you around AED 6,000.
+• A 2-year residence visa in Dubai costs about AED 3,500 without insurance, or around AED 6,000 with health insurance.

-• A 5-year Dubai residence visa, also known as Green Visa, typically around AED 3,000 to AED 5,000 plus medical test fees and typing centre charges.
+• A 5-year Dubai Green Visa typically ranges from AED 3,000 to AED 5,000, plus medical test fees and typing center charges.

 Step-by-Step Guide to Obtaining a Residence Visa Dubai